eppic/ytBATCH/README.md

 3. Select an Option
    - `Audio`: Downloads Audio, Select Audio Format
    - `Video`: Downloads Video (When available), Select Video Format
-   - `List all Formats...`: Lists all available Formats found
+   - `List all Formats...`: Lists all available formats found
+   - `Add to Queue...`: Adds the link to the queue instead of downloading it separately
+   - `Playlist`: When the link obtains a playlist, download whole playlist
-   - `Use Cookies...`: When available, uses cookies.txt
+   - `Cookies`: When available, uses cookies.txt
+4.1. `Audio`/`Video`: Select format
+4.2. `List All Formats...`: Lists formats, type code of wanted format
-4. Download starts
+5. Download starts
-5. Output is in Downloads\ytBATCH
+6. Output is Downloads/ytBATCH (by default)